Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Discussion

-To further explore the multilingual transfer ability of \textsc{Canoe}, we further evaluate our model on the Chinese dataset.
+\textbf{Multilingual Transfer Ability and Context Length Generalization of \textsc{Canoe}.} To further explore the multilingual transfer ability of \textsc{Canoe}, we further evaluate our model on the Chinese dataset.
 Specifically, we use the single-document QA dataset MultiFieldQA-zh \citep{bai2023longbench}, the multi-document QA dataset DuReader \citep{he-etal-2018-dureader}, and the summarization dataset VCSUM \citep{wu-etal-2023-vcsum} within LongBench \citep{bai2023longbench}.
-Following \citet{si2024gateau} that utilizes the GPT-4 to evaluate the correctness of QA tasks and the faithfulness of the summarization task, we use the advanced LLM to evaluate these datasets.
-We use the same prompts for three tasks as \citet{si2024gateau} to query GPT-4o.
+Following \citet{si-etal-2025-gateau} that utilizes the GPT-4 to evaluate the correctness of QA tasks and the faithfulness of the summarization task, we use the advanced LLM to evaluate these datasets.
+We use the same prompts for three tasks as \citet{si-etal-2025-gateau} to query GPT-4o.
 The test-time prompts for these tasks can be found in Figure \ref{fig:prompt_chinese_sqa}, Figure \ref{fig:prompt_chinese_mqa}, and Figure \ref{fig:prompt_chinese_sum}.
 As shown in Table \ref{tab_chinese}, we can find that our proposed \textsc{Canoe} also improves the faithfulness in Chinese datasets, indicating that our proposed method has a strong multilingual transfer ability.
-Meanwhile, these results also indicate that our method achieves better faithfulness even when our training data is short, i.e., \textsc{Canoe} guarantees a consistently strong performance of the LLM in long-context scenarios.
+Meanwhile, these results also indicate that our method achieves better faithfulness even when our training data is short, i.e., \textsc{Canoe} guarantees a consistently strong performance in long-context scenarios.